 Did you know that you are able to calm itchy, inflamed skin with one of your favorite breakfast foods?

-Simple oatmeal is able to soothe rashes.
+Simple oatmeal is one of our home remedies for health problems because it is able to soothe rashes.
 This is because it’s packed with phytochemicals which have anti-inflammatory properties.

 You are able to create a rash soothing bath simply by grinding 1/3 cup of plain oatmeal into a fine powder.
 Use your household blender or a pestle and mortar.